 #4 Who doesn’t like a nice comfy bed and lots of food?

-- As I discovered a few years ago they don't like wet soil or clay and they detested growing in the Leavesnbloom garden.
+- They don’t like wet soil or clay and they detested growing in the Leavesnbloom garden.
 At Branklyn Garden the soil is so soft, crumbly and friable to quite a depth.
-That's the type of soil that you need to create in your own garden for growing these plants to about a depth of 6 or 7 inches.
+That’s the type of soil that you need to create in your own garden for growing these plants to about a depth of 6 or 7 inches.
 You can buy bags of organic manure to dig into your existing soil or use your own compost or leaf mould.
-You'll also need to add blood, fish and bone meal to the soil as they are very hungry feeders and will have exhausted all the nutrients by year 3 in their growth cycle.
+Add blood, fish and bone meal to the soil as they are very hungry feeders.
+The’ll have exhausted all the nutrients by year 3 in their growth cycle.